self-catering holiday cottages

 Charming Grade II listed country cottage with a four poster bed - Ledbury

-The Woodhouse is a beautiful early fifteenth century timber-framed building, set in tranquil countryside at the foot of the Malvern Hills in Ledbury.
+Beautiful early fifteenth century timber-framed building, set in tranquil countryside at the foot of the Malvern Hills in Ledbury.
 Limewashed in a traditional pink pigment, this is a unique opportunity to spend a peaceful few days in a luxurious but historical setting.

 Convenient location in Herefordshire for exploring Ledbury, Ludlow, and an easy drive from Hereford, Worcester, and Shrewsbury.
 Excellent pubs and restaurants locally, National Trust properties, gardens and castles to visit.